 - One article in PM Magazine (June 2019), Risk management in projects: the real reason.
 (PM Magazine is essentially a compilation of selected articles from LinkedIn.)

-- Public speaking skills: Senior member of Rostrum ACT, formally accredited as a public speaking coach.
+- Public speaking skills: Senior member of Rostrum ACT, formally accredited as a coach for public speaking and meetings.
 Experienced with group presentations, running meetings and workshops.
-Holder of multiple senior positions within Rostrum ACT.
+Holder of senior positions within Rostrum ACT.

 How to make risk management a genuine basis of decisions and behaviours, rather than a prescribed process to maintain compliant documents, by finding assurance demand.